About Electronics Product Stewardship Canada

 - Level playing field: All obligated producers participate in an approved stewardship program to maintain a level competitive playing field.

-- Harmonization: To the greatest extent possible, harmonize with other electronics stewardship programs to achieve economies of scale.
+- Alignment: To the greatest extent possible, align provincial electronics stewardship programs to achieve efficiencies.

 - Appropriate Standards: All recyclers used by an electronics stewardship program must be audited to the EPSC recycling standard – a standard that has been employed in every other jurisdiction in Canada that maintains an end-of-life electronics stewardship program.